KNUST Opens Portal for Applicants Unable to Secure Regular Admission, Details Emerge

 Earlier, YEN.com.gh reported that a young Ghanaian lady’s inbox was flooded after she took to social media to announce that she had gained admission to study at the University of Ghana.

-She posted a short clip announcing that she had been offered a Bachelor of Science in Administration programme at the university.
+She posted a short clip announcing that she had been offered a Bachelor of Science in Administration programme at the university and was excited, having waited four years to be accepted.

 Source: YEN.com.gh